CSCI-4830-002-2014/hackathon_yelpweather/README.md

 ## Data

-[Put your answers to the questions here]

 1. Review count, and negative/positive reviews may be affected by weather for businesses.
 2. No
 3. You could possibly predict the weather based on the reviews found in the Yelp dataset.

 ## Method

-[Put your answers to the questions here]

 1. Temperature, time, review count
 2. You could find keywords that may correlate with the weather dataset

 ## Bias

-[Put your answers to the questions here]

 1. Yelp dataset only has information for three cities.
 2. You'd only be able to get positive reviews